How to Know When to Replace Your Water Heater

 Table of Contents

-Before diving into the signs that indicate it’s time for a replacement, it’s important to understand the typical lifespan of a water heater.
-Most traditional tank water heaters last 8 to 12 years.
-However, the exact life expectancy can vary depending on factors such as:
+Before we get into the signs that it’s time to replace your water heater, it’s good to know the average water heater lifespan.
+A standard traditional tank water heater has a lifespan of 8 to 12 years.
+But, the life expectancy can vary according to factors like:

-- Water quality in your area
+- Water quality in your region

-- Maintenance routines
+- Maintenance procedures

 - Installation quality

 a.
-Age of the Water Heater
+Age of Water Heater

 b.
-Lack of Hot Water
+No Hot Water

 d.
-Strange Noises
+Weird Noises

 e.
-Water Leakage
+Water Leakages.

 f.
-Frequent Repairs
+Constant Repairs

 g.
-Fluctuating Water Temperature
+Water Temperature Variable

 BCRC Hot Water Tank Repair in Following Cities